Irene made the choice to let go of traditional cable TV, and she wants to share her experience with others!

 However, that minor disappointment was no big deal.
 I was very relieved that I had TV to watch and was so excited because I didn't have a cable bill anymore.
 So I decided to leave things the way they were and address that issue at a later date.

-For about 3 months I timed my schedule to watch certain shows in the living room and others in the bedroom according to which TV station they were being broadcast from.
+For about three months I timed my schedule to watch certain shows in the living room and others in the bedroom according to which TV station they were being broadcast from.
 Not a big deal, but I secretly wished I could get all the stations on both TVs.

 After some additional research, I found exactly what I wanted in an antenna.
 This has all the features that I needed and will most likely be with me for a very long time.
 I'm very happy with it.
 As we all say, "You get what you pay for."
 This antenna is no exception with a higher price tag of a little under $150 but well worth every penny to me.